ndakalajulius/phase-3-methods/README.md

 - Instead of curly parentheses, use the `end` keyword to identify where the method ends.
 - In Ruby, whatever the **last line of a method is will be its return value**.
-  You can use the `return` keyword to explicitly identify the return value of a method, but Rubyists tend to rely on the implicit return instead.
+  You can use the `return` keyword to explicitly identify tibrhe return value of a method, but Rubyists tend to rely on the implicit return instead.

 Run IRB, and copy/paste the method definition above into your IRB session.
 Then,